rancher/rodeo/README.md

 ### How to Remove

-To remove the VMs that have been deployed run `vagrant destroy -f`
+To remove the VMs that have been deployed run `vagrant destroy -f`.
+The configuration uses linked clones, so if you want to destroy the origin instance, open the VirtualBox Manager and remove the base `ubuntu-xenial` instance left behind.